scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 </table>

 > [!NOTE]
-> These are MY custom specifications and it may not work for you & require tweaking.
+> These specifications are tailored to my unique setup and may not be universally applicable.
+Your system may require adjustments and customization for optimal performance.

 ## Kexts：
 > [!IMPORTANT]
-> Crucial kexts that are necessary for you to succeed.
+> Essential kexts crucial for your success.

 1. Lili Kext
    - https://github.com/acidanthera/Lilu/releases [^1]